Klingebeil/homepage/wiki/Artificial Intelligence/00_ciritcal_ai_reading_list.md

 layout: wikicrumb
 title: Critical AI Reading List
 first-commit: 2021-01-11
+last-updated: 2021-01-11
 ---
 # A Critical AI Reading List

+**Please note: This list is mostly outdated and I haven’t found time to update it.**

 {:.no_toc}

 1. this unordered seed list will be replaced by toc as unordered list